Lymphoma-Hodgkin lymphoma-Causes-Symptoms-Diagnosis-Staging-Allopathic and Homeopathic Treatment-Dr Qaisar AhmedDr Qaisar Ahmed MD, DHMS.

 Baryta Carbonica

 Aneurysm.
 Apoplexy.
 Atrophy.
 Cysts.
 Foot-sweat.
+Lymphoma.
 Glandular swellings.
 Hemorrhoids.
 Colon or Colorectal cancer.
 Heart affections.
 Esophageal spasm.
 Panaras.
 Paralysis.
 Parotitis.
 Prostate cancer.
 Quinsy.
 Tonsillitis.
 Tumors.
 Warts.

 Thuja Occidentalis